DaCasBe/TwitchPy/README.md

 TwitchPy is a Python package for using the Twitch's API and create bots for interacting with their IRC chats.

+## Documentation

+Click [here](https://dacasbe.github.io/TwitchPy/) to see the official documentation.

 ## Installation

 TwitchPy requires Python 3.10 or higher.
 You can download the latest version of Python [here](https://www.python.org/downloads/).